kusrohit/kusrohit/README.md

 <!-- Your Name -->
-# Hi there👋 I'm Rohit Kushwaha🙏
+# Hi there👋 I'm Rohit🙏

 <!-- Introduction -->
 I'm a Developer & Open Source Contributor.